Frequently Asked Questions

 Answer: No, as our program is taught exclusively in English, you do not have to be proficient in German.
 No test or certificate is needed in this respect.
 Naturally, however, knowledge of the German language will help you in your everyday life here in Frankfurt.

 - How many students apply, and how many are admitted each year?

 Answer: Out of approximately 150 applications we admit 40 students per year.
 Since the pool of applicants varies each year, chances of admission change as well.
 A minimum undergraduate GPA is not necessary, but admission is obviously competitive.
-Admission is based on the GPA from your undergraduate degree, motivational letter, letter of evaluation/recommendation, grades from mathematical-quantitative courses within your bachelor’s degree, and the percentile from the Quantitative Section of the GRE test.
+Admission is based on the GPA from your undergraduate degree, motivational letter, as well as grades from and number of mathematical-quantitative courses within your bachelor’s degree.

 - In which semester can I start the MIEEP program?

 Answer: We only admit students for the fall semester starting in October.

 - When will I be notified of a decision?

 Answer: Depending on which deadline you meet (May 1 or July 15), you can expect to receive an answer on the status of your application by mid-June or mid-August, respectively.
 If you submitted your application before the first deadline, but did not receive a positive answer during the first round, you will automatically be part of the second/final round as well.
 Applicants that are not admitted in the first round will not receive an answer before mid August.

 - How will I be notified whether or not I have been accepted?

 Answer: Every successful applicant will receive an unofficial acceptance letter via e-mail.
 In addition, all admitted applicants will receive an official acceptance letter via regular post.
 Applicants not accepted in the first round do not receive any notification and are automatically in the second round.